No Tags Found!

 Amend(0)

 Though you have written your post, it is a bit confusing.
-You may write the post with chronological order beginning from the date of your joining the school.
+You may write the post in chronological order, beginning from the date of your joining the school.
 Has the school issued an appointment letter?
 If yes, then what is the clause about the notice period?
 If the school authorities say that one month's salary will not be paid, then we need to understand the context and assess its tenability.

 Secondly, generally, it is the organization that issues a "No Due Certificate" to the exiting employee.
 Why is your employer asking for this certificate from you?